HackYourFuture/Project/README.md

 If not, do not panic.
 We will sit down with you to see where more work is needed.
 As long as you put in the effort, we will continue to support you.

-For more information, have a look at the [general assessment section](./week7/MAKEME.md).
+For more information, have a look at the [general assessment section](./week7/MAKEME.md) and do not forget to read the [Graduation Interviews Repo](https://github.com/HackYourFuture/interviewpreparation/blob/main/graduation_Interviews.md) to be as prepared as you can be!

 ## Mentors
 For more information on what is required from the mentors for this module, please have a look at the [mentors section](./MENTOR.md)